tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 Essentially, at every timestep (t<sub>k</sub>) there is a value which is optimal with respect to our criterion, and our overall solution is nothing but a collection of timesteps and their respective valid solution sets, and the choices we make within them.

+We can deduce that our problem is merely a collection of subproblems, each with their own optimal solution, which themselves build into an overall optimal solution.

 - **4c.**

 We want to memoize all previously seen calculations and results, and want to build from the top down since each timestep represents an individual subproblem that we want to continously build upon.

 We may do repeat calculations for this in the form of the sequences of values leading to a given timestep, and would benefit from saving them.

+We want to use the current value, as well as the current possibilites to make an educated decision on the minimal amount of coins we can select to fulfill our needs.

+We have stored the calculations, and can reuse these to form all possible permutations of our value additions.

+This will only be useful for large denominations and dollar values, where we need to fill a massive value with many denominations that we see frequently.

 I like Standard ML because the documentation from CMU on it is very extensive, but the syntax is very difficult, I have specified something using top down with memoization cache: